Negligence in a Products Liability Action

 3. Faulty Electrical Appliances: A company produces a batch of toasters with faulty wiring, leading to fires in consumers’ homes.
 If the defect could have been identified and prevented with proper quality control measures, the company could be held liable for negligence.

-See also Product Liability Attorney: Your Guide to Legal Protection
+See also Product Liability Attorney California: Your Ultimate Guide to Legal Protection

 Defenses Against Negligence Claims